-The four identifiers associated with each FC disk device are shown in Figure 7-13.
+The four identifiers associated with each FC disk device are shown in Figure 7-14.

-Figure 7-13 Fibre Channel Disk Device Naming
+Figure 7-14 Fibre Channel Disk Device Naming

 The logical unit number (LUN) is used by the system as the address of a specific device within the storage subsystem.
-This number is set and displayed from the HSG console by the system manager.
+This number is set and displayed from the HSG or HSV console by the system manager.
 It can also be displayed by the OpenVMS SDA utility.

 Each Fibre Channel disk device also has a WWID to provide permanent, unique identification of the device.
-The HSG device WWID is 128 bits.
-Half of this identifier is the WWID of the HSG that created the logical storage device, and the other half is specific to the logical device.
-The device WWID is displayed by the HSG console and the AlphaServer console.
+The HSG or HSV device WWID is 128 bits.
+Half of this identifier is the WWID of the HSG or HSV that created the logical storage device, and the other half is specific to the logical device.
+The device WWID is displayed by the SHOW DEVICE/FULL command, the HSG or HSV console and the AlphaServer console.